Rhabdoviridae: Replication

-The L protein has a lot of enzymatic activity such as RNA replication, capping mRNAs phosphorylation of P. L protein gives feature in about replication in cytoplasm.
+The L protein performs multiple different types of enzymatic activity including: RNA replication, mRNA capping, and phosphorylation of the P protein.
 Transcription results in five monocistronic mRNAs being produced because the intergenic sequences act as both termination and promoter sequences for adjacent genes.
 This type of transcription mechanism is explained by stop-start model (stuttering transcription).
 Owing to stop-start model, the large amounts of the structural proteins are produced.
 According to this model, the virus-associated RNA polymerase starts firstly the synthesis of leader RNA and then the five mRNA which will produce N, P, M, G, L proteins, respectively.
 After the leader RNA was produced, the polymerase enzyme reinitiates virion transcription on N gene and proceeds its synthesis until it ends 3′ end of the chain.
-Then, the synthesis of P mRNAs are made by same enzyme with new starter sinyal.
+Then, the synthesis of P mRNAs are made by same enzyme with new starter signal.
 These steps continue until the enzyme arrives the end of the L gene.
-During transcription process, the polymerase enzyme may leave the template at any point and then bound just at the 3′ end of the genome RNA to start mRNA synthesis again.
-This process will results concentration gradient of the amount of mRNA based on its place and its range from the 3′ end.
+During transcription process, the polymerase enzyme may leave the template at any point and then binds just at the 3′ end of the genome RNA to start mRNA synthesis again.
+This process results in a concentration gradient in the amount of mRNA based on its place and its range from the 3′ end.
 In the circumstances, the amounts of mRNA species change and will be produced N>P>M>G>L proteins.
-During their synthesis the mRNAs are processed to introduce a 5' cap and a 3’ polyadenylated tail to each of the molecules.
+During their synthesis, the mRNAs are processed to introduce a 5' cap and a 3’ polyadenylated tail to each of the molecules.
 This structure is homologous to cellular mRNAs and can thus be translated by cellular ribosomes to produce both structural and non-structural proteins.

 Genomic replication requires a source of newly synthesized N protein to encapsidate the RNA.
 This occurs during its synthesis and results in the production of a full-length anti-genomic copy.
 This in turn is used to produce more negative-sense genomic RNA.
 The viral polymerase is required for this process, but how the polymerase engages in both mRNA synthesis and genomic replication is not well understood.

 Replication characteristically occurs in an inclusion body within the cytoplasm, from where they bud through various cytoplasmic membranes and the outer membrane of the cell.
-This process results in the acquisition of the M + G proteins, responsible for the characteristic bullet- shaped morphology of the virus.
+This process results in the acquisition of the M + G proteins, responsible for the characteristic bullet-shaped morphology of the virus.

 Classification

 Clades

-These viruses fall into four groups based on the RNA polymerase gene.
+Rhabdoviruses fall into four groups based on the RNA polymerase gene.
 The basal clade appears to be novirhabdoviruses, which infect fish.
-Cytorhabdoviruses and the nucleorhabdoviruses, which infect plants, are sister clades.
+Cytorhabdoviruses and nucleorhabdoviruses, which infect plants, are sister clades.
 Lyssaviruses form a clade of their own which is more closely related to the land vertebrate and insect clades than to the plant viruses.
 The remaining viruses form a number of highly branched clades and infect arthropods and land vertebrates.